 medina | editor-in-chief

 medina (they/them/their) is a queer Honduran nonbinary trans adoptee who lives in NYC.
-Their writing has appeared in: them, Into, Yes Poetry, Hello Giggles and The Establishment.
-They are an MFA Creative Writing Candidate (WFCYA) at The New School. medina is currently working on a Queer Contemporary Middle Grade novel.
+Their writing has appeared in: them, Catapult, Self Magazine, Bustle, The Establishment and more.
+They are an MFA Creative Writing Candidate (WFCYA) at The New School. medina is currently working on a queer contemporary middle grade novel.
 When they’re not writing, they enjoy bedroom DJ’ing, music, reading and all things nature.

 Gabrielle Rodriguez | managing editor

 Gabrielle Rodriguez (they/them/their) is a non-binary Puerto Rican pursuing a BA in English at Mount Holyoke College on full-ride scholarship.
 They’re a Taurus sun, Scorpio rising, Virgo moon.
 If you don’t know anything about astrology, that’s a cocktail of constellations that means they’re a perfectionist hungry for success.
 As if school and work aren’t enough, they’re also a staff writer for the books and literature section for Mt.
 Holyoke’s newspaper.
 They’re in the process of writing their debut novel and excited to help other QTPOC get their work out in the world.
 They love bringing other writers’ worlds to life in Theater, watching all the Twilight movies instead of doing homework, and sends you all the love and light you need.